14BCE0298/knowYourTeam/README.md

 # knowYourTeam
-A REST based Web-Project to let users query Data about their favorite teams and players.
+A REST based Web-Project to let users query Data about their favorite teams and players.The project is created using:
+- JAVA 8
+- SPRING-BOOT
+- MONGO DB
+- SPRING